Campus clock tower

 Mike Bobinski

-In his 10th year guiding Purdue Athletics, Executive Vice President and Director of Intercollegiate Athletics Mike Bobinski has led the Boilermakers to new heights on and off the fields of play, all while expanding support for all student-athletes and inspiring an already passionate fan base to continue stepping forward to elevate the Old Gold & Black.
+In his 10th year with Purdue Athletics, Bobinski led the Boilermakers to new heights on and off the fields of play, all while expanding support for all student-athletes and inspiring an already passionate fan base to continue stepping forward to elevate the Old Gold & Black.

 In December 2025, Bobinski led the search for Purdue Football’s 38th head coach and recruited Barry Odom to West Lafayette.
 Odom, an experienced football mind with a track record of success, was fresh off engineering what could be considered the most impressive gridiron campaign in UNLV’s school history.
 In 2024, he coached the Runnin’ Rebels to a double-digit win season for just the third time in program history.
 Also the former head coach at Missouri, Odom has secured four postseason appearances in six seasons as a head coach before coming to Purdue.

-Success across all 18 sport programs has become an expectation at Purdue, with noteworthy accomplishments in recent seasons of competition.
-The Old Gold & Black’s volleyball program has become a powerhouse under the leadership of head coach Dave Shondell.
-Over the last five years alone, Purdue has accumulated a 124-41 record, leading to four NCAA Regional Semifinal and two Regional Final appearances during that span.
+Success across all 18 sport programs became an expectation at Purdue, with several noteworthy accomplishments.
+The Old Gold & Black’s volleyball program became a powerhouse under the leadership of head coach Dave Shondell.
+From 2021-25, Purdue accumulated a 124-41 record, leading to four NCAA Regional Semifinal and two Regional Final appearances during that span.
 Boilermaker Volleyball finished the 2025 season ranked No. 8 in the AVCA final poll, the program's highest finish since 2021.

-Three Big Ten Conference regular season championships have been claimed by Purdue Men’s Basketball (2017, 2019, 2023), as well as one tournament trophy (2023).
+Three Big Ten Conference regular season championships were claimed by Purdue Men’s Basketball (2017, 2019, 2023), as well as one tournament trophy (2023).
 Football claimed its first-ever Big Ten West Division title in 2022, and additionally, women’s outdoor track & field won the 2017 Big Ten Championship.

-Purdue’s energized fan base has responded, with Mackey Arena currently holding a more than 100-game sellout streak for Coach Painter’s hoops program.
-Football attendance has grown from a season average of 34,500 in 2016 to 56,044 for the 2025 season, aided in part by the $45.4 million renovation of Ross-Ade Stadium in 2023.
+Purdue’s energized fan base responded, with Mackey Arena builsing a more than 100-game sellout streak for Coach Painter’s hoops program.
+Football attendance grew from a season average of 34,500 in 2016 to 56,044 for the 2025 season, aided in part by the $45.4 million renovation of Ross-Ade Stadium in 2023.

-The state-of-the-art clubhouse, unveiled in April 2025 and adding to the already elite college golf experience provided at Purdue, also includes the classic steakhouse, Boilerhouse Prime.
+The state-of-the-art clubhouse, unveiled in April 2025, added to the already elite college golf experience provided at Purdue and includes the classic steakhouse, Boilerhouse Prime.
 The $34.4 million project was funded by men's golf program alumnus Sam Allen ('75) and his wife, Purdue alumna Marsha Allen ('75).
 The Allen family’s generous donation made history as the largest gift in Purdue Athletics history.

 In 2024-25, Purdue amassed 489.0 points in the Directors’ Cup to rank 53rd out of 303 schools, the 83rd percentile.
 That was Purdue’s highest mark since 2017-18, when the Boilermakers set a school record under Bobinski with 585.5 points to rank 39th out of 351.